Thursday, April 11, 2024

 Meanwhile, I finally managed to finish off a post that's taken me forever, about Scott's inexhaustible novel The Heart of Midlothian

 Torrevieja is a multi-lingual sort of place, and you hear a lot of Nordic languages being spoken.
 The first euros I made, I was singing Den första gång jag såg dig ...
 I was delighted to finally add a new currency to my income history, to go with sterling and kronor.
-I've been trying for a couple of years, but never in the right place and time.
+I've been trying when in Europe the last couple of years, but never found the right place and time.
 Superficially, conditions didn't seem ideal here either, down on the seafront, which was windy all week (I don't use any amplification, so wind, crashing waves and traffic are major considerations).
 Nevertheless, something unlocked in the cosmos and people started coming over, the coins came and even one note.

 I cycled and ran but never felt like getting into the chilly sea.
 I made a batch of vegetable soup and mostly ate dinner in.
 But who could come here and resist tostada-tomate for breakfast, the occasional napolitana, the occasional krakauer...?
 My diary summarizes: Went to Bar El Botijo a few times, Elite a couple of times, Marco Polo (the one on C/ Scorpiones, handy for after shopping at Consum), El Carmen once, LaZia upstairs twice while using the launderette, Zenia Boulevard Bombon Boss twice, Miño (Av/ Desiderio Rodriguez) three times when heading Torrev direction.
 Andrea's bratwurst stall and our favoured restaurant whose name I think is Gelateria Italiana, though it's somewhat vague.
 (It's really a food place, with a German flavour to the menu; they stopped selling ice cream altogether when the electricity prices went mad, though I think it's back on now.)